 All employees and contingent workers are expected to comply with this policy.
 Additionally, all business units must ensure they have appropriate local standards and procedures in place to comply with this policy and applicable data privacy legislation in their jurisdiction.
 Breaches of this policy will be taken seriously and may result in disciplinary action, up to and including termination.
 This policy may be updated or amended at any time.

 Ownership and Review

-This policy is owned by the General Counsel and Chief Compliance Officer.
+This policy is owned by the Chief Legal and Compliance Officer.
 This policy shall be reviewed on an annual basis.
 Changes to this document shall be in accordance with the ISMS Document and Records Control Standard.